CAM Reconciliation Staffing Plan: Size Your Team Before Season Hits

 Many teams think reconciliation season starts when GL close happens in January.
 In practice, it starts in November.

-December: Pre-close data gathering — lease abstracts, prior year calculations, denominator updates for tenant changes.
-Building the "starting kit" for each property so analysts can start immediately after GL close.
+December: Pre-close data gathering (lease abstracts, prior year calculations, denominator updates for tenant changes).
+Build the "starting kit" for each property so analysts can start as soon as GL close is done.

 January: GL close (usually mid-to-late January for most commercial portfolios).
 Reconciliation calculations begin as soon as GL is final.